mvdh7/PyCO2SYS/README.md

   * `isoQout`: isocapnic quotient *Q* of [HDW18](https://pyco2sys.readthedocs.io/en/latest/refs/#HDW18) Eq.
 8, output conditions.
   * `isoQapprox_in`: approximate isocapnic quotient *Q* of [HDW18](https://pyco2sys.readthedocs.io/en/latest/refs/#HDW18) Eq.
 7, input conditions.
   * `isoQapprox_out`: approximate isocapnic quotient *Q* of [HDW18](https://pyco2sys.readthedocs.io/en/latest/refs/#HDW18) Eq.
 7, output conditions.
-  * `psi_in`: $ψ$ of [FCG94](https://pyco2sys.readthedocs.io/en/latest/refs/#FCG94), input conditions.
+  * `psi_in`: *ψ* of [FCG94](https://pyco2sys.readthedocs.io/en/latest/refs/#FCG94), input conditions.
-  * `psi_out`: $ψ$ of [FCG94](https://pyco2sys.readthedocs.io/en/latest/refs/#FCG94), output conditions.
+  * `psi_out`: *ψ* of [FCG94](https://pyco2sys.readthedocs.io/en/latest/refs/#FCG94), output conditions.

 ## Citation

 See [the original MATLAB repo](https://github.com/jamesorr/CO2SYS-MATLAB) for more detailed information on versions and citation.

   * If you use any CO<sub>2</sub>SYS-related software, please cite the original work by [Lewis and Wallace (1998)](https://pyco2sys.readthedocs.io/en/latest/refs/#LW98).
-  * If you use CO2SYS.m, please cite [van Heuven et al. (2011)](https://pyco2sys.readthedocs.io/en/latest/refs/#HPR11).
+  * If you use `CO2SYS.m`, please cite [van Heuven et al. (2011)](https://pyco2sys.readthedocs.io/en/latest/refs/#HPR11).
-  * If you use errors.m or derivnum.m, please cite [Orr et al. (2018)](https://pyco2sys.readthedocs.io/en/latest/refs/#OEDG18).
+  * If you use `errors.m` or `derivnum.m`, please cite [Orr et al. (2018)](https://pyco2sys.readthedocs.io/en/latest/refs/#OEDG18).
-  * If you use PyCO2SYS, please mention it somewhere with a link to this repository, but check back here first to see if a proper citation is available.
+  * If you use PyCO2SYS, please mention it somewhere with the DOI:

 Please mention which version of PyCO2SYS you used.
+Note that each version has a different DOI - please use the correct one!

-You can find this in Python with:
+You can find the current version that you are using in Python with:

 ```python
 from PyCO2SYS.meta import version
 print('This is PyCO2SYS v{}'.format(version))
 ```

+The DOIs for each version (starting at v1.2.0) are listed in the [documentation of the version history](https://pyco2sys.readthedocs.io/en/latest/versions/).